ArchipelagoMW/Archipelago/worlds/khcom/docs/en_Kingdom Hearts Chain of Memories.md

 ###Locations

-Journal entries are locations, including story, heartless, and battle card entries (discluding enemy cards).
+Journal entries are locations.
+These journal entries include story, heartless, and battle card entries (excluding enemy cards).

 ## Which items can be in another player's world?